IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/accessing-the-artifact-repository.md

 - [Storing credentials globally](#storing-credentials-globally)
 - [Specifying credentials on the command line](#specifying-credentials-on-the-command-line)

+__Note:__ When you decide to store the binary artifacts or the Nexus credentials in a repository, please make sure that it is not publicly accessible.

 ## Storing credentials globally

 You can store the credentials in your `gradle.properties` file, in the directory specified by the